-Habitat remediation consists of minor restoration of habitat from the effects of erosion, unauthorized access or removal of exotics; it not considered ecological habitat restoration or creation.
+Habitat remediation consists of minor restoration of habitat from the effects of erosion, unauthorized access, or removal of non-native, invasive plant species; it is not considered ecological habitat restoration or creation.
 This task may include seeding with native seeds, raking, or weed removal.
-Remedial restoration may also include the restoration of closed trails or roads.
-Due to the high level of disturbance and compaction, a closed road or trail can take a substantially greater amount of time to revert back to the surrounding native vegetation community without active seeding, weeding, and soil preparation.
-Therefore, remedial restoration for decommissioned roads and trails will be somewhat active (e.g., may include soil de-compaction, seeding with the imprinting method, more active exotic species control etc.).
-Habitat remediation is included during the initial monitoring (start-up) period for this site and is also an integral part of the habitat management in perpetuity.
+Habitat remediation is included during the initial monitoring (start-up) period for this mitigation site and is also an integral part of the habitat management in perpetuity.